Skip to main content

 What’s the difference between experimental and quasi-experimental design?

-The major difference between experimental and quasi-experimental design is the random assignment of subjects to groups.
+The major difference between experimental and is the random assignment of subjects to groups.

-A true experiment relies on certain controls.
-Typically, the researcher designs the treatment and randomly assigns subjects to control and treatment groups.
+In a true experiment, the researcher designs the treatment and randomly assigns subjects to control and treatment groups.
+In some situations, though, random assignment is unethical or impossible.

-This design allows researchers to conduct a similar experiment by assigning subjects to groups based on non-random criteria.
+That’s when a quasi-experimental design comes in.
+It lets researchers run a similar experiment by assigning subjects to groups based on non-random criteria.

-Another type of quasi-experimental design might occur when the researcher doesn't have control over the treatment but studies pre-existing groups after they receive different treatments.
+Another type of quasi-experimental design occurs when the researcher doesn’t control the treatment but studies pre-existing groups after they receive different treatments.

 When can a researcher conduct experimental research?

-Various settings and professions can use experimental research to gather information and observe behavior in controlled settings.
+Researchers across many settings and professions use experimental research to gather information and observe behavior in controlled settings.

 The importance of experimental research design